VarugheseCV/Heart-Stroke-Predictor/README.md

 1) Only features which are well known to contribute to the risk of a stroke need to be taken.
 2) There is a need to convert some of the numerical feature variables into categorical ones.

-Here a good solution would be to predict (with reasonable accuracy) whether or not a new patient (i.e., one that is not in the dataset) was at high risk of a stroke.
+Here a good solution would be to predict (with reasonable accuracy) whether or not a new patient (i.e. one that is not in the dataset) was at high risk of a stroke.
 It is also important that the solution performs well for both well and at-risk persons.